The Colosseum

 access badges for shows

 At the very top of the Colosseum, a system of sails (or curtains), ropes and pulleys, called the velarium, was operated by soldiers belonging to a specific military navy corps.
 The velarium could be drawn over the public, to protect the people from either rain or a long exposure to the hot summer sun.
-The ropes were tied to a number of large stone blocks set all around the amphitheatre.
+The ropes were tied to a number of large stone blocks set all around the amphitheatre, a few of which are still visible.

 The arena's floor was made of wooden planks and then covered with sand.
 Further down, in the basement, was a complex system of galleries and chambers, whose remains can be seen today, since the floor has completely disappeared.
 They were used as deposits for weapons, tools and scenery.